Christopher Abbott: 2012–present: Girls and film roles

 In 2012, Abbott co-starred opposite Melanie Lynskey in the comedy-drama film Hello I Must Be Going.
 The film premiered at the 2012 Sundance Film Festival, and was released theatrically in the United States on September 7, 2012.
 Critic Roger Ebert praised the film and Abbott's performance.
-Abbott gained public recognition for his role as the sweet, docile boyfriend of Marnie (Allison Williams), Charlie Dattolo in the HBO comedy-drama series Girls.
+Abbott gained public recognition for his role as the docile boyfriend of Marnie (Allison Williams), Charlie Dattolo in the HBO comedy-drama series Girls.
 Created by Lena Dunham, the series premiered on April 15, 2012.
-Abbott decided to quit the series after season two's finale which left the fans of the series in shock.
-Abbott stated that the reason why he left was because he couldn't relate to the character.
-Before leaving Girls, Abbott starred in a series of short films opposite model-actress Sheila Márquez for Free People and guest-starred in an episode of the comedy-drama series Enlightened opposite Luke Wilson.
+Abbott quit the series after the show’s season-two finale, stating that the reason why he left was because he couldn't relate to the character.
+He returned to the series for the season 5 episode "The Panic in Central Park".
+Before leaving Girls in 2013, Abbott starred in a series of short films opposite model-actress Sheila Márquez for Free People and guest-starred in an episode of the comedy-drama series Enlightened opposite Luke Wilson.